 You’ve probably heard it before, and I say it often – rotate your greens!

 The second, and perhaps biggest, reason you should rotate your greens is that all leaves contain small amounts of toxins as a defense mechanism to protect a plant from predation.
 For example, goitrogens in kale and other brassicas can interfere with thyroid hormone function in susceptible individuals.
-Oxalic acid in spinach can be problematic in high amounts.
+Oxalic acid in spinach can be problematic for people who are prone to kidney stone formation.

 I came across this case of an elderly woman who ate 2-3 large heads of bok choy every day for several months in an attempt to manage her diabetes.
 She ended up in the hospital with severe hypothyroidism that was attributed to the over-abundance of the myrosinase enzyme present in raw bok choy.

-Two cups of fresh baby spinach per day probably isn’t going to lead to any problems, but one pound of spinach per day might.
+Two cups of fresh baby spinach per day probably isn’t going to lead to any problems, but one pound of spinach or three bunches of kale per day might.

-So my strategy to get optimum nutrition from a mostly raw vegan diet rich in leafy greens is to eat up to two bunches of greens per day and I make sure that my intake is varied to avoid an overabundance of any particular food that could cause a nutritional imbalance or anti-nutrient toxicity.
+My strategy to get a variety of leafy greens in my diet is to eat up to two bunches (6-8 cups) of greens per day (on average).
+I make sure that my intake is varied to avoid an overabundance of any particular food that could cause a nutritional imbalance or anti-nutrient toxicity.

 For example, I might eat dandelion greens and romaine lettuce every day for two weeks, and then I’ll switch to beet greens and kale for a couple weeks.
 Then I might have leaf lettuce and spinach for a few days.

 It is important to rotate greens among different plant families.
-Rotating one brassica-type vegetable like kale with another brassica like bok choy isn’t a good rotation because you are still getting the antinutrients that are in all brassicas.
-A better rotation for kale would be a non-brassica like beet greens, lettuce or chard.
+Rotating one brassica-type vegetable like kale with another brassica like bok choy isn’t a good rotation because you are still getting the same anti-nutrients that are in all brassicas.

 Here’s a chart that sorts leafy greens into their families.
 I use this chart as a guide for rotating greens.